emilkarlen/exactly/README.rst

              -file -rel-home expected.txt

-`-rel-act` denotes the temporary directory that is the current directory.
+``-rel-act`` denotes the temporary directory that is the current directory at the start of the execution.

-This directory is inside the temporary "sandbox directory structure".

-The "relativity" options have defaults designed to minimize the need for them.
+These "relativity" options have defaults designed to minimize the need for them.
 The following case does the same thing as the one above::